peteroupc/colorvalidator/README.md

 this library as a NuGet package, enter `Install-Package PeterO.ColorValidator` in the NuGet Package Manager Console.

-The Java implementation is expected to available as an [artifact](https://search.maven.org/#search|ga|1|g%3A%22com.github.peteroupc%22%20AND%20a%3A%22colorvalidator%22) in the Central Repository.
+The Java implementation is expected to be available as an [artifact](https://search.maven.org/#search|ga|1|g%3A%22com.github.peteroupc%22%20AND%20a%3A%22colorvalidator%22) in the Central Repository.
 To add this library to a Maven project, add the following to the `dependencies` section in your `pom.xml` file: